Dreaming of hitting the open road in an RV or mobile home this summer?

-Interested in taking a road trip and doing some camping along the way?
-Maybe you’re looking for an easier, cheaper way to set up a summer home without building or buying a cottage.
-Either way, purchasing an RV, mobile home, or travel trailer might be the way to do it.
+Or, maybe you’re looking for an easier, cheaper way to set up a summer home without building or buying a cottage.
+Either way, purchasing an RV, mobile home, or travel trailer is a popular option for a lot of Canadians.

-In-house financing can be advantageous because many dealers are open to negotiation, especially if you have a strong income, a high credit score, and a solid down payment.
-This can help you obtain a lower price, an affordable interest rate, and save you the trouble of qualifying for a normal loan.
+In-house financing can be advantageous because many dealers are open to negotiation.
+Especially if you have a strong income, a high credit score, and a solid down payment.
+This can help you obtain a lower price, affordable interest rate, and save you the trouble of qualifying for a normal loan.
 You may even be able to score a better deal by showing up with a pre-approval offer from another lender.

 If you’d prefer to avoid in-house financing, you can also apply for an auto loan through a conventional lender, then use it to finance almost any new or used RV.
 Here, the vehicle’s title may again be used as collateral until your repayment plan is complete.

 While an auto loan can offer up similar benefits if you have healthy finances.
 Qualifying may be slightly more challenging because, like most vehicles, RVs and mobile homes quickly lose value over time.
 If you cannot make payments as agreed, the lender may need to repossess an asset that they would have less chance of reselling in the future.

 Unsecured Installment Loans

 Although both of the vehicle-based loans above have benefits.
 A simple unsecured installment loan might be a safer choice, since no collateral is required.

 However, an installment loan that’s large enough to purchase an RV can be a significant amount of money.
 Again you would need to present excellent financial health in order to receive the best approval odds and loan conditions.

 If the mobile home you buy is situated on land that you buy and own, a traditional mortgage may be an option for you.
 Traditional mortgages are ideal because loan amounts are usually higher and interest rates are lower than other mobile home financing options.